 The game you know and love is… American

 But god knows everyone has their own version, though finding them at online and mobile casinos isn’t easy.
-Still, here’s some of the variations and what to expect of each type.
+Still, here are some of the variations and what to expect from each type.

-Technically, calling it ‘American’ is a little bit of a lie, as no one knows quite sure who invented the original 21, or how it became popular.
+Technically, calling it ‘American’ is a bit of a lie, as no one knows who invented the original 21 or how it became popular.

 What we know for sure is that when twenty-one was introduced in the United States, the gambling houses at the time tried to draw in the crowd with this new ‘craze’ of a table game by using ‘bonus bets’.

-One of those bets was a ten-to-one payout if the player hand consisted of the Ace of Spades and a Black jack (so jack of clubs or jack of spades.)
+One of those bets was a ten-to-one payout if the player’s hand consisted of the Ace of Spades and a Black Jack (so jack of clubs or jack of spades.)

 And so the name Blackjack was born, and with it, the American’s dominion over this game.